6 best chair beds – single sofa beds for hosting guests when you have limited space

 A click-clack chair bed is a design where the chair's backrest and seat fold flat to become the sleeping surface.
 If made of solid foam then quite often these designs can be the firmest for sitting and sleeping, the ‘bed’ also tends to be quite low to the ground once the chair bed is unfolded, and your guests will be sleeping directly on the upholstery surface.

-A lot of these problems can be solved with the simple addition of a mattress topper, however, that will add to the overall price.
+A lot of these problems can be solved with the simple addition of a good mattress topper, however, that will add to the overall price.
 (That said, the combined cost of a topper and click-clack chair bed is often still a lot less than opting for a pull-out chair bed).

 Click-clack chair beds are more often contemporary in appearance, and quite often the upholstery options will be a little more limited.
 However, they’re generally the most affordable option, have the shortest lead times, and are the most compact if floor space is the biggest consideration.